All Episodes

 Some of it's rented.

-I mean, they are truly uh I was just talking to the man that runs a farm last night, Bob Nelson, and uh we were talking i and the guess that I get when I'm speaking to him or uh other family members that are farming is this kind of heartfelt truthfulness.
+And the gift that I get when I'm speaking to him or other family members that are farming is this kind of heartfelt truthfulness.

-There's a there's a beauty about them.
+There's a beauty about them.

-They're they're right in the middle of it.
+They're right in the middle of it.

 They're seven days a week.

-They work hard, they're m the margins are very, very small, as you know.
+The margins are very, very small, as you know.

-Um America does have a resiliency and a hope and an expectation that is why uh this country is so great.
+America does have a resiliency and a hope and an expectation.

-One of the things that really frustrated me, disappointed me, is after Hurricane Helene, and it was a very underreported story.
+One of the things that really, really frustrated me, disappointed me, is after Hurricane Helene, and it was a very underreported story.

-We spent a lot of time talking about it on this show, a lot of time talking about it on TV, especially in areas in South Carolina, Tennessee, but more specifically in the northwestern part of North Carolina, they they got devastated by Hurricane Helene and and parts of my home state of Florida as well.
+We spent a lot of time talking about it on this show, a lot of time talking about it on TV, especially in areas in South Carolina, Tennessee, but more specifically in the northwestern part of North Carolina.

-Um my understanding is I think you live out in California, you've been watching these wildfires.
+My understanding is, I think you live out in California.

 It is inexplicable to me that the science of forestry is not practiced out there.